cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* double[]

-List of additional ports that caching can be enabled on.
+A list of additional ports that caching should be enabled on.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#additional_cacheable_ports Ruleset#additional_cacheable_ports}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#additional_cacheable_ports Ruleset#additional_cacheable_ports}

 ---